WasmEdge/WasmEdge/docs/CONTRIBUTOR_LADDER.md

     * Eligible to become a Committer

-### Committer
+### Reviewer

-Description: A Committer is an established contributor who regularly participates in the project.
-Committers have privileges in both project repositories and elections, and as such are expected to act in the interests of the whole project.
+Description: A Reviewer is an established contributor who regularly participates in the project.
+Reviewers have privileges in both project repositories and elections, and as such are expected to act in the interests of the whole project.

-A committer must meet the responsibilities and has the requirements of a Contributor, plus:
+A Reviewer must meet the responsibilities and has the requirements of a Contributor, plus:

 * Responsibilities include:
     * Continues to contribute regularly, as demonstrated by having at least 30 GitHub contributions per year, as shown by Devstats.